Brandt & Sherman logo

 Can I go to jail for driving without insurance?

-Will my license be suspended?
+Will my license be suspended for driving without insurance?

 Does No Pay, No Play apply if I’m driving someone else’s car?